Premera Blue Cross breached, medical information exposed

 "I think other insurance providers are compromised today and we still don't know it.
 More and more are going to disclose attacks," Kennedy said.

-Premera hired FireEye Inc (FEYE.O) to investigate the matter and is also working with the FBI.
+Premera hired FireEye Inc to investigate the matter and is also working with the FBI.

 The attack affected Premera Blue Cross, Premera Blue Cross Blue Shield of Alaska, and affiliated brands Vivacity and Connexion Insurance Solutions.